-Public services could be adversely impacted by traffic congestion and detours during construction of the Action Alternative.
+Public services could be adversely affected by traffic congestion and detours during construction of the Preferred Alternative.
 Periodic closures and restrictions on east-west streets and the approximately 4-month closure of Alaskan Way for construction of the Pine Street extension would affect access for service providers.
+Emergency vehicles would be able to cross the construction zone using the sidewalk along Elliott Bay to reach the northern portion of Alaskan Way without the need to cross the tracks.
 The City would work closely with emergency service providers to put in place appropriate measures for emergency access to and travel through construction areas to minimize impacts on response times.
 In addition, timely communications would be provided to all service providers with details about detours, utility disruptions, and other critical activities.
 The City would also: